 Near Infrared Camera (NIRCam)

-NIRCam is being built by the University of Arizona and Lockheed Martin.
+NIRCam was built by the University of Arizona and Lockheed Martin.

 IN DEPTH: Technical Details for NIRCam